About Our Work

 - Concerts and events at mainstream venues and festivals

-- Progression routes to continuing study, volunteering opportunities, work experience and employment
+- Progression routes to continuing education, work experience and employment

-The service was developed in response to concerns from mental health professionals in London hospitals about a lack of services relevant to “hard to reach” patients who may be unresponsive to conventional therapies, non-compliant with medication or experiencing difficulties engaging with other activities or services.
+The service was developed in response to concerns from mental health professionals about a lack of services relevant to “hard to reach” patients who may be unresponsive to conventional therapies, non-compliant with medication or experiencing difficulties engaging with other activities or services.

-Our intake is through referrals from multi-disciplinary in-patient and community mental health teams.
-We work closely with health and social care professionals including nursing staff, occupational therapists, social workers, psychologists and psychiatrists throughout engagement.
+Our intake is through referrals from mental health services.
+We can also consider self-referrals.
+Throughout engagement we work closely with multi-disciplinary health and social care teams including nursing staff, occupational therapists, social workers, psychologists and psychiatrists.

-- Pre-start assessment of mental health history, risk factors and musical interests
+- Pre-start assessment of mental health history, risk factors, musical interests, aspirations and goals

-- Ongoing monitoring and Care Coordinator contact throughout engagement
+- Ongoing monitoring and care team contact throughout engagement

 - One-to-one and group work promoting creative collaboration, peer support and social inclusion

 - Safe, supportive and friendly environments with a non-judgemental approach